 Consider my recipe as a base version on which you build different flavor profiles.
 This milk powder burfi comes very close to the Mawa burfi I shared earlier.

-Cooking the burfi mixture
+Cook the burfi mixture

 1. Heat 1 tablespoon of ghee and 1 cup of full fat or whole milk in a heavy bottom non-stick pan